-SUMMARY OF CERTAIN PROVISIONS OF THE TRUST AGREEMENT
+SUMMARY OF CERTAIN PROVISIONS OF THE TRUST AGREEMENTS

-The following is a brief summary of certain provisions of the Trust Agreement (Measure RR), dated as of June 1, 2017, as supplemented by a First Supplemental Trust Agreement (Measure RR), dated as of August 1, 2019, a Second Supplemental Trust Agreement (Measure RR), dated as of August 1, 2020 and a Third Supplemental Trust Agreement (Measure RR), dated as of May 1, 2022, each between the San Francisco Bay Area Rapid Transit District (the "District") and U.S. Bank Trust Company, National Association, as successor trustee (the "Trustee") (hereinafter collectively referred to as the "Trust Agreement").
+The following is a brief summary of certain provisions of (i) the Trust Agreement (Measure AA), dated as of June 1, 2017, as supplemented by a First Supplemental Trust Agreement (Measure AA), dated as of August 1, 2019 and a Second Supplemental Trust Agreement (Measure AA), dated as of May 1, 2022, and (ii) the Trust Agreement (Measure RR), dated as of June 1, 2017, as supplemented by a First Supplemental Trust Agreement (Measure RR), dated as of August 1, 2019, a Second Supplemental Trust Agreement (Measure RR), dated as of August 1, 2020 and a Third Supplemental Trust Agreement (Measure RR), dated as of May 1, 2022, each between the San Francisco Bay Area Rapid Transit District (the "District") and U.S. Bank Trust Company, National Association, as successor trustee (the "Trustee") (hereinafter collectively referred to as the "Trust Agreement").
+The Trust Agreements contain parallel provisions other than the differences required by the separate voter authorizations and the issuances thereunder.
+The Trust Agreements are summarized together for convenience; however, they are separate trusts and the Trustee will maintain separate Interest and Sinking Funds in which the separate levies for the Measure AA Bonds and the Measure RR Bonds will be held.
 This summary is not intended to be complete or definitive and is qualified in its entirety by reference to the full terms of the Trust Agreement.
-All capitalized terms used and not otherwise defined in this Official Statement shall have the meanings assigned to such terms in the Trust Agreement.
+All capitalized terms used and not otherwise defined in this Official Statement shall have the meanings assigned to such terms in the respective Trust Agreement.